e271828e/Flight.jl/docs/notes/design/framework_spec.md

   stage and the `f` reading its cell would integrate a continuously re-sampled
   controller: exactly the un-sampling this rule forbids, and invisible — such a run is as type-stable, allocation-free and replayable as the correct one.
-- The **boundary sweep** walks the full list, with discrete entries gated by counter modulo against the boundary's tick index.
+- The **boundary sweep** walks the full list, with discrete entries gated by `(idx − Φ) % D` against the boundary's tick index.
 It is the variant the [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted) macro-sequence runs, and it is not one fixed list: different boundaries run different subsets of the schedule.